Longer time off for U.S. parents welcome, but bosses must lead the way

-It followed announcements last week by video streaming company Netflix Inc (NFLX.O) and Microsoft Corp (MSFT.O) that they were also upping paid time off for new mothers and fathers.
+It followed announcements last week by video streaming company Netflix Inc and Microsoft Corp that they were also upping paid time off for new mothers and fathers.

 Jennifer Owens, the editorial director of Working Mother magazine, said companies must create a culture so new parents feel comfortable taking leave.